presented by: Gary Massey

 A medical epidemiologist with the CDC states families and child caretakers should do two things in order to keep children safe.
 First, a safe environment for children should be created to reduce a child’s injury risk.
 This can be done by taking several precautions, including installing fences with self latching gates around swimming pools and selecting play areas with soft landing surfaces.
 Second, parents and caregivers should make the effort to increase their knowledge and make safer choices for their children.

 Every person in a child’s life has the power to prevent a child injury or death, but another person’s negligence may unfortunately cause your child undue harm.
 If your child has suffered an injury in an accident that was caused by another party, contact an experienced child injury lawyer in Chattanooga.
-At Massey & Associates, our legal team will ensure any at-fault parties are held responsible for your child’s accident.
-We offer a free consultation, so please call our offices at (423) 697-4529 to schedule an appointment.
+At Massey & Associates, P.C., our legal team will ensure any at-fault parties are held responsible for your child’s accident.
+We offer a free consultation, so please call our offices at (423) 396-0720 to schedule an appointment.